-In the second section of the product upload form, item details include all the fields that are specific attributes that apply to your product.
-The fields included in the item detail section are:
+In the second section of the product upload form, product details include all the fields that are specific attributes that apply to your product.
+The fields included in the product detail section are:

 - Pricing Comments

-In order to include multiple variants, you will need to complete this section of the item details tab.
-Once completed, click “next” at the bottom of the page.
+Note: In order to include multiple variants, you will need to complete this section of the product details tab.
+Once finished, click “next” at the bottom of the page.
 This will prompt you to add a new variant if needed.
 Need more information on variants?
 Click here.

-Your product image is the first thing a buyer will see when they view your product and it serves as a major factor in whether or not they view further details on your product.
+Product Image: Your product image is the first thing a buyer will see when they view your product, and it serves as a major factor in whether or not they view further details on your product.

 - An actual photo of your product as it would appear on a retailer's shelf